-Professor Schaeffer, Mr. Wright
+Professor Summers, Mr. Raver, Mr. Wright

-101. Physical Science.-An integrated course in physical science, with particular emphasis on certain cultural phases of chemistry and physics.
+101. PHYSICAL SCIENCE.-An integrated course in physical science, with particular emphasis on certain cultural phases of chemistry and physics.

 Three times a week.
 Credit, three semester hours.
-Offered in alternate years, not in 1942-1943.
+Offered in 1943-1944 and in alternate years.